 You can craft alchemical items twice as quickly as normal.
 For example, if it normally takes a non-alchemist 3 days to craft an alchemical item, you can craft the same item in a day and a half.

 You can call a concoction to mind that suits your needs.
-On your turn with your formula book in hand, you can create a concoction in your formula book as if you had prepared it.
+On your turn with your formula book in hand, you can create a concoction in your formula book.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 You can spend 8 hours creating an alchemist’s stone that stores alchemical energy.
 You can benefit from the stone yourself or give it to another creature.
 A creature gains a benefit of your choice as long as the stone is in the creature’s possession.
 When you create the stone, choose the benefit from the following options:

-- An increase to speed of 3 meters while the creature is unencumbered
+- An increase to speed of 2 meters while the creature is unencumbered.

 Each time you expend catalysts to use a concoction, you can change the effect of your stone if the stone is on your person.
 If you create a new alchemist’s stone, the previous one ceases to function.